4 Arizona Estate Planning Considerations For Non-U.S. Citizens

 Estate tax implications are always taken into account when an experienced estate planning attorney creates a comprehensive estate plan or addresses estate planning issues for non-citizens.
 The awareness of the potential for estate tax liability in the United States is imperative for all non-citizens.
 It is another important reason to consult with a lawyer if you are a non-citizen who owns property in Arizona.

 At Peterson Law Offices, we provide high-quality legal services at affordable prices.
-Our services include Arizona real estate, estate planning, probate, and business law.
+Our services include Arizona estate planning, probate and business law.
 If you are a non-U.S. citizen, attorney Shane Peterson can answer all your questions about estate planning considerations relating to Arizona laws and property ownership in the state.
-As both a lawyer and licensed real estate agent, Shane is uniquely well-positioned to handle all types matters and transactions involving real estate and estate planning.
+As both a lawyer and licensed real estate agent, Shane is uniquely well-positioned to handle all types of matters and transactions involving real estate and estate planning.

 We welcome inquiries from clients throughout the East Valley, including Queen Creek, San Tan Valley, Gilbert, Mesa, and Chandler.
 Schedule your free initial consultation by calling 480-878-5998 or using our online contact form.